Crafting a winning entry

 The sample of the work will vary from category to category, but can include (but is not limited too) printed materials such as white papers or company publications; links to online content such as websites and videos; sample ads, infographics or web pages; mobile applications.
 Content may be uploaded via our SABRE Awards website, linked to in the summary, or when hard copy is necessary mailed to our offices.

 We have always taken the view that great work can originate anywhere.
-Big ideas don’t necessarily originate with big agencies, or for big clients.
+Big ideas don’t necessarily originate with big agencies, or for big Fortune 500 clients.
 And they don’t necessarily require big budgets.